On scalar-type standing-wave solutions to systems of nonlinear Schr\"odinger equations: Introduction

 Our main result on the ground states is formulated as follows: \begin{theorem} Suppose Assumption \ref{A:1}.
 If $g_{\min} < 0$ then

 for all $\omega>0$.
 If $g_{\min} \ge 0$ then $\mathcal{A}=\emptyset$, i.e., there is no nontrivial solution to \eqref{E:gE} for all $\omega>0$. \end{theorem}

 We remark that the theorem tells us that $g_{\min}<0$ is a necessary and sufficient condition of the existence of the ground states.
 The existence of the ground state is studied in \cites{BeLi,BrLi,St} in an abstract setting.
 Our result gives a precise description of the shape of the ground states.
+This kind of characterization is introduced in \cite{Co} to study some specific systems of the form \eqref{E:gE}.

 Let us next turn to the excited states.
 We have the following: \begin{theorem} Suppose Assumption \ref{A:1}.
 Let ${\bf w} \in \partial B$ and $a>0$. $ \mathcal{R}({\bf w},\omega,a) \subset \mathcal{A}_\omega$ holds for all $\omega>0$ if and only if ${\bf w} \in \partial B$ is a critical point of $g|_{\partial B}$ and $a=-g({\bf w})>0$. \end{theorem} The theorem implies that if $g|_{\partial B}$ has a negative critical value other than its minimum value then \eqref{E:gE} admits scalar-type excited states.
 Our theorems reveal that the shape of the scalar-type solutions to \eqref{E:gE} is well described in the language of the function $g$, which is the novelty of our theorems.